newrelic/nri-nagios/README.md

 Reports the output of service checks

+See our [documentation web site](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/nagios-monitoring-integration) for more details.

 ## Requirements

 All desired service checks must be pre-installed and be executable by the root user.